- Keno's Home and Crestone's Official Weather Station -

 All temperature records up until Sept 2006, were recorded at Hal Reinhart's old Crestone/Baca weather station (8,600 feet elevation), located 1 mile northeast of present station in Baca Chalet 1 (8,085 feet in elevation), all records afterwards come from this station.

-**On August 9, 2009, freezing temps and frost was reported nearby in the Baca Grants and in most of the valley.
+**On August 9, 2009, freezing temps and frost was reported nearby in the Baca Grants and in most of the valley (the official low at this station was 36°).
 This also occurred back on August 11, 2003, when the official low at the weather station was 34°.

 First Freeze Date for U.S. - Map